lingjf/Shanbay-Plugin/README.md

 Shanbay-Plugin
 ==============

-A Chrome plugin for shanbay.com
+A Chrome plugin for shanbay.com to recite English vocabulary.